Welcome to Moosehead Lake

 Trail condition reports are easily accessible.
 Feel free to contact us for the most up-to-date conditions on the trails, lakes and pond in the area.
 The best conditions are from January to mid March, but will vary depending on weather conditions.

 The Rockwood/Greenville area has many services available for the sportsman and family vacationer.
 Local accommodations include housekeeping cottages, hotels, motels, lodges and campgrounds, all ready to satisfy the vacationing traveler.
 You will find all you need locally.
-When in the area take advantage of the local gift shops or fine family dining, visit one of the many tourist attractions or just sit back and relax in your room anticipating the next days snowmobile ride.
+When you’re in the area, take advantage of the local gift shops or fine family dining, visit one of the many tourist attractions, or just sit back and relax in your room anticipating the next days snowmobile ride.

 Watch for our signs on the trails!